-If the layover is important to you, you might want to choose your middle eastern carrier by the lounge on offer at its respective airport hub.
-I have reviewed these below, and in my opinion, the Qatar Airways’ Al Safwa First Class in Doha’s new Hamad International Airport is the best airline lounge in the world.
+If the layover is important to you, choose your Middle Eastern carrier by the lounge on offer at its respective airport hub.
+We have reviewed these below, and in my opinion, the Qatar Airways Al Safwa First Class in Doha’s new Hamad International Airport is the best airline lounge in the world.
 I am also a fan of Etihad’s First Class Lounge & Spa in Abu Dhabi.
-I have also reviewed the following lounges at these respective airline hubs: Etihad Airways Premium Lounge in Abu Dhabi Airport, the Al Mourjan lounge at Hamad International Airport in Doha and the Concourse A Emirates First Class Lounge at Dubai International Airport.
+We’ve also reviewed the following lounges at these respective airline hubs: Etihad Airways Premium Lounge in Abu Dhabi Airport, the Al Mourjan lounge at Hamad International Airport in Doha and the Concourse A Emirates First Class Lounge at Dubai International Airport.

 Qatar Airways offers pajamas on overnight medium- and long-haul flights, while Etihad and Emirates only offer them in First Class.